thayton/thayton.github.io/_posts/2014-11-28-form-handling-with-mechanize-and-beautifulsoup.md

 ### Adding items dynamically

-Sometimes a form's control values are set dynamically via javascript.
+Sometimes a control's values are set dynamically via javascript.
 So when you go to set the values for these controls with mechanize, there's no list of items to choose from because mechanize can't run javascript that would have created them.